 Careful profiling was needed to comply with the specified limiting gradient, bearing in mind the hump in the middle of the airfield.
 This resulted in a maximum cut of 9 feet and a maximum fill of 8 feet, although there was still a hump.
 Another requirement was that a sight line 6 feet above any point on the runway should not, when produced, create more than 4 feet of dead vision on any part of the runway.
 [This would have satisfied pilot vision requirements, but was not quite good enough to give complete coverage for the filming of take-offs and landings; we always had to be careful where we put the runway-side cameras if we wanted to see the lift-off or touch-down point.]

-B&W 1947 aerial shot of de Havilland factory and airfield
+1947 aerial view of the de Havilland factory and airfield at

 Cement was delivered to the site in bulk and was fed from elevated storage bins through weigh batchers to the mixer, and the aggregate was measured volumetrically by hopper.
 A central mixing plant was established, fed by a derrick crane from the stock pile.
 A field laboratory was set up near the plant to enable the checking of aggregate and the water/cement ratio.